 Protection focuses on matters relating to protection products, including health insurance.
 As well as regulatory issues, the Group also addresses genetic and medical advancements and patterns of mortality and morbidity.

-Prudential Regulation deals with developments and trends in prudential regulation, monitoring and formulating responses to prudential regulation related consultations, particularly Solvency II.
+Prudential Regulation deals with developments and trends in prudential regulation, monitoring and formulating responses to related consultations, and liaison with FCA.

-Regulation, UK & EU responds to proposed changes to the regulation of our industry with particular focus on FCA publications, changes to practices within FCA, EU Directives and their implementation into UK legislation and regulations.
+Regulation, UK & EU responds to proposed changes to the regulation of our industry with particular focus on FCA publications, changes to practices within FCA, EU Directives and their implementation, regulations and BREXIT.

-Workplace Benefits reviews, researches and reports on changes, economic conditions and external environmental issues affecting life assurance and investment firms, active or considering a presence, in the workplace.
+Workplace Benefits - Health and Wellbeing reviews, researches and reports on changes, economic conditions and external environmental issues affecting life assurance and investment firms, active or considering a presence, in the workplace.

 Financial Crime arranges specific focussed events covering the developments and latest news in anti-money laundering, fraud, data and other financial crime related subjects.

-ILAG members receive regular communications, by email, on a wide variety of industry issues and EU developments as well as information about ILAG activities and events.
+ILAG members receive regular communications, by email, on a wide variety of industry issues and BREXIT developments as well as information about ILAG activities and events.

 Our Twitter feed is @UK_ILAG.

-ILAG operates a cost efficient virtual office with a small management team that facilitates and manages the work carried out by the Board and technical groups.
+ILAG operates a cost efficient virtual office with a small Management team that facilitates and manages the work carried out by the Board and Groups.
 We are committed to a paperless environment and most communications with members are by e mail.

 How to Join